Most Popular BCM Items . . .

 Where is BCM?
 During the 2014 season we have completed:

 - bat capture surveys in MO, PA, IA, MD, KY, and AZ (the majority which were environmental assessments for Indiana bats)

-- radio telemetry assistance on Myotis septentrionalis in PA
+- radio telemetry assistance/collaboration on Myotis septentrionalis in PA

 - radio telemetry tracking 2 Myotis leibii to barns in PA

-'Tis the season for new bat detector comparisons.
-We are now testing 10 different long-term passive mic configurations from 3 manufacturers in a week long real-world batty environment.
+We tested 10 different long-term passive mic configurations from 3 manufacturers in a week long real-world batty environment.
 We are also making recordings with the new Echometer Touch, watch our reviews section for updates.

 Join John Chenger/BCM and Janet Tyburec/JTConsulting test-driving the new Wildlife Acoustics SM3 bat detector.
 We will be putting these detectors thru their paces at all of our workshops along side the usual assortment of makes and models from Wildlife Acoustics and other manufacturers.